elibarrow/BAE305-SP24-LAB5/README.md

 Your LED flashes with a delay from the uploaded code.
 Decrease this delay until the LED just stops blinking.
 That is, the point where the light is still blinking, but appears to stay constantly illuminated.

 **1. What is the value of your delay now?**
 The Value of the delay now is 0.05.
-Persistence of vision has a maximum frequency or speed in which you will not be able to detect the change in light.
+The persistence of vision has a maximum frequency or speed at which you will not be able to detect the change in light.

 **2. What field may this “persistence of vision” play a greater role in?**
 The field of designing electrical structures including lights or sensors will have “persistence of vision” play a greater role in them.